sohamda/liquibase-h2/README.md

-# Spring Boot + Liquibase + H2
+# Spring Boot + Liquibase + MySQL

 A simple spring boot application which illustrates how to use Liquibase for your database changes.
-This application uses H2 as in-memory database to showcase, but you can also use an external database instead.
+This application connects to a MySQL schema to showcase liquibase.

 Springboot manages the execution of the liquibase updates at startup automatically.
 Although you can control that via spring config prop in application.properties.